 Paris 4 Day Itinerary Map

 This map has one layer and color for each of the 4 days in Paris.
-Simply add it to your Google Maps app to follow this itinerary with ease.
+Simply click here to add it to your Google Maps app so you can follow this itinerary with ease.

 - Blue = Day 1